jbonatakis/news-desk/README.md

 Then, register and get a (free) API key from: [https://newsapi.org/](https://newsapi.org/)

-Save the API key as an environment variable named `NEWSAPIKEY`

-`echo 'export NEWSAPIKEY=<your key>' >> ~/.bashrc && source ~/.bashrc`

-Alternately, replace this line in the script:

-`key = str(os.environ['NEWSAPIKEY'])`

-with this line:

-`key = "<your key>"`

-Finally, run:
+Run the program:

 `python3 news_desk.py`

+This will prompt you to enter your API key, which will be saved in a file named `key` and read to validate your access to the API each time News Desk is run.

 ### Features

 * News Desk grabs top headlines from all major U.S. news outlets
-* To open an article, type the article number and press `Enter`
+* To view an article, type the article number and press `Enter`.
+This will print out the article text on the command line.
-  * Note: this will also copy the article URL to your cliboard.
-Some websites, such as the New York Times and Washington Post, have soft paywalls.
-If the article is opened in your browser's incognito or safe mode, you can effectively avoid the paywall and access the article.
 * Type `r` or `refresh` to update the list of articles.
 This command is not case sensitive.
 * To exit the program and return to your command line, type `e`, `exit`, `q`, or `quit`.
 Again, this is not case sensitive.

-* If you run the program with the flag `-c`, then selecting an article will not open it in the browser, but instead show you the text on the command line.
+* If you run the program with the flag `-b`, then selecting an article will open it in the browser and copy the article URL to your clipboard.

 ### Contributing